 This photo was taken from the viewpoint, looking back at the trail.

 Return to your car the same way you came.

 Want to Explore More?

 After this hike, continue east on Highway 9.
 The scenery in this part of the park is stunning, with white, orange and red striated sandstone mountains.
-We got lucky and saw a small herd of mountain goats.
+We got lucky and saw a small herd of bighorn sheep.

 Making this detour can take an hour or longer, depending on how much you want to explore.

 Hiking shoes.
 You can get by with a good pair of walking shoes or running shoes for this hike but hiking shoes are ideal.

 Water and snacks.
 Bring at least 1 liter of water in the summer.

 Sunscreen, hat, and sunglasses.
 There is very little shade on this trail.

 If you are new to hiking or are curious about what you should bring on a hike, check out our Hiking Gear Guide.
 Find out what we carry in our day packs and what we wear on the trails.